modelica/AsianModelicaConference2020/README.md

 The conference proceedings will be published by the Modelica Association on its website and by Linköping University Electronic Press.
 Each paper will be individually referenced by a DOI.

-# Conference Venue

-The conference will take place at Nihonbashi Takashimaya Mitsui Building near Tokyo station, which is easier to access through Metro and JR line.
-Detailed access information can be found at [Access](https://www.nihonbashi-takashimaya-mitsui.jp/en/access/).
-Preventive measures against the virus will be taken and up to 50% capacity of venue will be used for the conference.

-**Venue Address**

-5-1, Nihonbashi 2-chome, Chuo-ku, Tokyo

 # Scope of the Conference

 The Modelica conference will bring together people using any of the Modelica Association standards for modeling, simulation, and control applications, Modelica language designers, Modelica and/or FMI tool vendors and Modelica library developers.
 It provides Modelica users the opportunity to stay informed about the latest standards, library, and tool developments, and to get in touch with people working on similar modeling problems.
-The conference is planned for about 90 participants and will cover topics such as the following:
+The conference will cover topics such as the following:

 *  Multi-engineering modeling and simulation with Modelica